racampos/emma/README.md

 ![Profit Claiming Workflow 1](/docs/pcw1.png)

-This is the state of the system at the end of the Product Supply Workflow:
+This is the state of the system at the end of the Profit Claming Workflow:

 ![Profit Claiming Workflow Final State](/docs/pcw_fs.png)